WillemSleegers/tidystats-Word-add-in/README.md

 ## More resources

-Please see the following links for more information on how to use `tidystats`.
+Please see the following links for more information on how to use `tidystats` R package.

 - [tidystats website](https://willemsleegers.github.io/tidystats/)
 - [www.willemsleegers.com/tidystats](https://www.willemsleegers.com/tidystats.html)

+If you have any questions about how to use `tidystats`, or suggestions for improvements, you can contact me on [Twitter](https://twitter.com/willemsleegers) or via [e-mail](tidystats@gmail.com).

 ## Testing

-As mentioned before, the add-in is still under development.
-This means I can use your help with identifying bugs and feedbacking the add-in before I publish the add-in for all to use.

-You can help by installing the add-in (see below) and posting bugs/feature requests here on Github.
+The current release version of the add-in is 1.0.
+This means that the add-in is sort of feature complete, but there is still a lot of room for improvements and new features.
+If you want to help test these newer versions, you can install the development version of the add-in.
+For instructions on how to do this, see below.

 ### Installing the development version of tidystats for Word